appgate/terraform-provider-appgatesdp/website/docs/r/site.markdown

 * `azure_resolvers`:  (Optional) Resolvers to resolve Azure machines by querying Azure App Service.
 * `esx_resolvers`:  (Optional) Resolvers to resolve VMware vSphere machines by querying the vCenter.
 * `gcp_resolvers`:  (Optional) Resolvers to resolve GCP machine by querying Google web services.
+* `dns_forwarding`:  (Optional) Enable DNS Forwarding feature.
 #### dns_resolvers
 Resolver to resolve hostnames using DNS servers.
 * `name`: (Required) Identifier name.
 Has no functional effect.
 Example: DNS Resolver 1.
 * `update_interval`: (Optional) How often will the resolver poll the server.
 In seconds.
 * `servers`: (Required) DNS Server addresses that will be used to resolve hostnames within the Site.
 * `search_domains`: (Optional) DNS search domains that will be used to resolve hostnames within the Site.
+* `match_domains`: (Optional) The DNS resolver will only attempt to resolve names matching the match domains.
+If match domains are not specified the DNS resolver will attempt to resolve all hostnames.
 #### aws_resolvers
 Resolvers to resolve Amazon machines by querying Amazon Web Services.
 * `name`: (Required) Identifier name.
 Has no functional effect.
 Example: AWS Resolver 1.